bobanetwork/boba_legacy/boba_documentation/developer/network-moonbeam.md

 ## Testnet Fountain for Developers on Bobabase L2

-There is a Bobabeam testnet [fountain for developers](https://gateway.bobabase.boba.network).
-Authentication is via Twitter - please connect your wallet and connect to the Bobabase L2.
-In the gateway > wallet, you will the `Developer Twitter/Turing test token fountain`. this system uses Turing hybrid compute to interact with Twitter.
+There is a Bobabase testnet [fountain](https://gateway.bobabase.boba.network) for `BOBA`.
+Authentication is via Twitter - please go to the gateway and connect your MetaMask wallet to the Bobabase L2.
+In **gateway > wallet**, you will see the `Developer Twitter/Turing test token fountain`.
+This system uses Turing hybrid compute to interact with Twitter.

 ## Bridging

-The standard bridges for GLMR (aka DEV on Moonbase) and BOBA are active, so you can can both bridge and exit GLMR and BOBA from Moonbase to Bobabase and back.
-The exit delay (the fraud proof window) has been set to 5 minutes (it's normally 7 days) make development easier.
+The standard bridges for `GLMR` (aka `DEV` on Moonbase) and `BOBA` are active, so you can can both bridge and exit `GLMR` and `BOBA` from Moonbase to Bobabase and back.
+The exit delay (the fraud proof window) has been set to 5 minutes (it's normally 7 days) to make development easier.

 ## Analytics and eth_getLogs

-If you have unusual getLogs needs, especially calls from 0 to latest, the main RPC will block you, since this is how most DoS attacks work.
-In those cases, we encourage you to run your own RPC endpoint on your own replica of BobaBase.
+If you have unusual `getLogs` needs, especially calls from `0 to latest`, the main RPC will block you, since this is how most DoS attacks work.
+In those cases, we encourage you to run your own RPC endpoint on your own replica of Bobabase.
 We have prepared Docker images for you, so this should only take a few minutes.
 To access these images:

 * clone the `boba_base` repo
-* switch to moonbeam branch.
+* switch to `moonbeam` branch.

 The docker-compose file is in [`boba-community/boba-node/docker-compose-bobabase.yml`](https://github.com/bobanetwork/boba_base/blob/moonbeam/boba_community/boba-node/docker-compose-bobabase.yml).